-Neurodiversity and Me: A Personal Context by Alex Dunedin
+Neurodiversity and Me: A Personal Context

 I am ‘Neurodivergent’.
 I am ‘Dyslexic’ and have lived my life negotiating what I was told was.
 Dyslexia is a ‘neurodevelopmental disorder’ which for many years a controversial thing.
 Growing up I realised how some people believed that children (like me) were ‘stupid’, ‘lazy’, ‘incompetent’ in relation to schoolwork (to some individuals); whilst others recognised that I struggled to see what was on the printed page yet could manage to negotiate tasks sufficiently when given agency.